Roz Chast (Keynote)

 Micheleine was born and raised in New York City.
 She started her professional comic book career in the early 90s with Milestone Comics as a colorist.
 She has several creator owned works such as the award-winning fantasy-adventure comic, book series ‘Malice in Ovenland’, ‘The Anansi Kids and the All Saints’ Day Adventure’, and the children’s book ‘The Island Cats of Cunga Ree.’
 Micheline is most adept at creating characters and stories that provide a safe and fun way to inspire young children, especially girls.
 Through colorful flights of fun and fancy, she hopes to encourage a stronger sense of self-love, friendship, and a hunger to embrace all things new and different in the world around them.

 Mindy is a professional cartoonist working in New York City.
 She regularly exhibits in comic conventions, selling her independent comics and creating commissioned art.
 Her coloring work has appeared in Marvel comics.
-She is currently working on a sci-fi/comedy comic series called “AER HEAD” on Patreon!
-She also has taught comics at Harlem Children’s Zone and is currently teaching “Business Basics for Freelancers” classes to all kinds of freelancers.
+She recently had a successful Kickstarter for her sci-fi/comedy comic series called “AER HEAD!”
+See her process of creating the comic continue on Patreon!
+Mindy also has taught comics at Harlem Children’s Zone and “Business Basics for Freelancers” classes around Brooklyn.

 Also known as Indira J or MetalSorcery, Indira is a self-taught artist and writer born and raised in Bronx, NY.
 Lacking the resources to attend art school, she persisted, spending every waking moment trying to answer the lifelong question of “How Do I Draw Good?”
 She currently dedicates her life to her two webcomics: The Misadventures of Buddy and Friend and Sacrimony: A Tale of Love, Life and Death – In No Particular Order.